Bernard Arnault: Since 2001: Increasing success and profitability

+Arnault has said that brands like Louis Vuitton and Dior are successful because "they have these two aspects, which may be contradictory: They are timeless, [and] they are at the utmost level of modernity."

+In November 2024, the Arnault family acquired a majority ownership stake in French football club Paris FC, which was then playing in Ligue 2, the second tier of the French football system.
+Later that season, the club achieved promotion to Ligue 1 for the first time in 46 years.

 Personal life

 Family

-In 1973, he married Anne Dewavrin, together having two children, Delphine and Antoine.
+In 1973, Arnault married Anne Dewavrin.
+Together, they had two children, Delphine and Antoine.
 They separated in 1990.
-In 1991, he married Hélène Mercier, a Canadian concert pianist, together having three children, Alexandre, Frédéric, and Jean.
+In 1991, he married Hélène Mercier, a Canadian-born concert pianist.
+They have three sons, Alexandre, Frédéric, and Jean.
 Arnault and Mercier live in Paris.
+Arnault has four grandchildren, two from his son Antoine and two from his daughter, Delphine.
-All five children — Delphine, Antoine, Alexandre, Frédéric, and Jean — have official roles in brands controlled by Arnault, along with his niece Stephanie Watine Arnault.

-Alexandre is the EVP of Tiffany & Co, Frédéric is the CEO of TAG Heuer, and Jean is the Director of Marketing and Development at Louis Vuitton.
-Since 2010, Arnault's daughter Delphine has been the partner of Xavier Niel, a French billionaire businessman active in the telecommunications and technology industry.
-Effective February 1, 2023, Delphine is the Chief Executive Officer of the luxury brand Dior.
+All five children—Delphine, Antoine, Alexandre, Frédéric, and Jean—have official roles in brands controlled by Arnault, along with his niece Stephanie Watine Arnault.
+Alexandre is the EVP of Tiffany & Co., Frédéric is the CEO of LVMH Watches, and Jean is the Director of Watchmaking Marketing and Development at Louis Vuitton.
+Since 2010, Arnault's daughter Delphine has been with Xavier Niel, a French billionaire businessman active in the telecommunications and technology industry.
+Effective February 1, 2023, Delphine is the chief executive officer of the luxury brand Dior.